soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 #### Alternative

-One thing we forgot about is that each input and output for `ConvertSingle` could also potentially use the standard input instead.
+One thing we forgot about is that each input and output for `ConvertSingle` could also potentially use the standard input and output instead.
 Up until now we only offered one option: reading from or writing to a file by specifying the flags `--input` and `--output`.
 However, we'd like to make these flags optional, and when they are